 While that may be the norm, it’s by no means the best—and improving the patient experience at a hospital doesn’t have to be complicated, either.
 Whether you’re in the process of ground-up renovations or just looking for inspiration for day-to-day enhancements, look no further.

-Modern and beautiful decor is easy to pull off
+Modern and beautiful decor

 While a hospital isn’t everyone’s idea of a night well spent, it can at least be attractive and interesting to look at.
 Choosing a pleasing color palette—either a different palette for each floor, area, or just one for the entire building—is an easy face-lift option because you can’t miss.
 Look at a color wheel and consider complimentary, opposite colors that work naturally together, like variations on blue and orange or purple and yellow.
 Half the battle is won already.

 Emphasize your chosen palette with artwork, window treatments, plants, and flooring choices.
-For example, Solar Art’s creative team can design a modern blue and orange graphic art wall film to line your hallways.
+Solar Art’s creative team can design a modern blue and orange graphic art wall film to line your hallways.
 The possibilities are endless, but it all starts with a great color palette.

 Step outside for some fresh air